 Local experts also believe that, in the case of grants, the explicit requirement (for tax treatment) that grants be provided on a “non-refundable basis” necessarily means that a grantor cannot demand the repayment of a grant, even in case of its use for purposes other than those designated.

 Upon dissolution of an institution, any remaining assets generally revert back to the founder unless the charter stipulates otherwise.
-For other forms of NCOs, assets remaining upon liquidation are to be distributed to another NCO that pursues the same objectives for which the liquidating organization was created in accordance with its governing documents, or to charitable purposes (NCO Law Article 20(1)).
+For other forms of NCOs, assets remaining upon liquidation are to be utilized for the same objectives for which the liquidating organization was created in accordance with its governing documents, or to charitable purposes (Civil Code Article 63(8); NCO Law Article 20(1)).
 If it is not possible to use the property in accordance with the organization's governing documents, it reverts to the state (NCO Law Article 20(1)).

 Public associations are similarly obligated to distribute remaining assets to advance the organization's objectives, and, in the absence of any indication in the governing documents about how this is to be done, the general assembly votes on how to distribute the remaining assets (Law on Public Associations Article 26).
 In the case of charities, remaining assets must be distributed for charitable purposes under the procedure stipulated in the charity's charter, or, in the absence of such provisions in the charter, as determined by the liquidation commission (Charities Law Article 11).